 Work exhibited all over the world

-The Santorini icon painter’s work has been exhibited all over the world, and Covid permitting, he will soon start again.
+The Santorini icon painter’s work has been exhibited all over the world, and COVID- permitting, he will soon start once again.
 But a lot of his special work is still hidden, at least from public view.
-Over the years he has been commissioned to paint some of the most superb private chapels in Greece and other countries, as well as frescos for villas.
+Over the years, he has been commissioned to paint some of the most superb private chapels in Greece and other countries, as well as frescos for villas.

-But these are not just random drivel.
-They are very personal thoughts, poetry and opinions held at the time.
-Anything but random.
+However, these are not just random drivel.
+They are very personal thoughts, poetry, and opinions held at the time.
+Anything but random!
 The wall just happened to be his companion on the day.

-I’ve always believed that good/great artists are children at heart.
-Some openly declare it (Steven Spielberg) and others disguise it.
+I’ve always believed that good or great artists are children at heart.
+Some openly declare it (Steven Spielberg), and others disguise it.

 When asked ‘What’s one thing you believe to be absolutely true, but can’t prove it?’ he replies “A fourth dimension.”

 So, dear reader.
 Picture this.
 It’s winter, and there’s nobody in the village except me and this quirky guy who paints icons.
-Just so happens that he paints very, very well, is a published “wall-writer,” he’s modest (at least sometimes) and he can sense the fourth dimension.
+It just so happens that he paints very, very well, is a published “wall-writer,” is modest (at least sometimes), and he can sense the fourth dimension.

-I don’t know about you, but he doesn’t sound like a bad person to have coffee with or an ouzo, or both.
+I don’t know about you, but he doesn’t sound like a bad person to have coffee or an ouzo or both with.
 In any order…

 Michael Ermogenis is a management consultant and strategic advisor to the Santorini Chamber of Commerce.
 He lived in Oia for twelve years and is the founding member of the “Save Oia” Campaign.
-He is also the founding member of the Mediterranean Alliance, which includes the localities of Venice, Oia, Corfu, Dubrovnik, Rhodes & Crete.
+He is also the founding member of the Mediterranean Alliance, which includes the localities of Venice, Oia, Corfu, Dubrovnik, Rhodes, and Crete.